 OTHER TIPS ON FINDING A LOST PET

 Post flyers within a 2-mile radius of where your pet was last seen and around your neighborhood.
 Pets can travel far distances in a short time.
-The Missing Pet Partnership offers good information on creating effective lost pet flyers.
+The Missing Pet Partnership offers good information on lost pet behavior and creating effective lost pet flyers.

 Indoor-only cats who get out need to be searched for.
 Their behavior is not what you would expect and they may be within earshot but will not come out when you call them (even if they are very friendly and responsive indoors).
 They are often afraid and will hunker down in silence to avoid being detected by “predators”.
 For that reason, it is important that you obtain permission from neighbors and personally search under bushes, in window wells, etc. If neighbors have sheds, garages or storage areas which may have been open, request that they open them to allow you to look for your cat.
 Aggressive searching is every bit as important as hanging flyers and checking the shelter.